ernest-bruce/human-internet/humanity/humanity.md

 an open marketplace·model specifies how a marketplace operates
 · anybody can examine its data·model and algorithms
 · all business·entities can participate in the development and implementation of the data·models and algorithms
-· this is what makes these marketplaces truly open and transparent
+· this is what makes these marketplaces truly open, transparent, and fair

-the human·internet will feature the *open·market*
+the human·internet features the *open·market*
 · the open·market aggregates the business·data (products for sale, shipping services offered, and so on) of entities who make that data available to *market·agents*
-· **market·agents** present the business·data they are authorized to access by market·participants to customers
+· **market·agents** present the business·data they are authorized to access by **market·sources** (product sellers or service providers) to customers
 · they let customers search for products, analyze their features, and purchase them without giving preference to products from any particular seller
-· the experience is driven by the customer’s preferences and choices, not by the business·priorities of the operator
+· the experience is driven by the customer’s preferences and choices, not by the business priorities of the operator
-· the more market·agents a business gives access to its business·data, the wider its customer·base becomes
+· the more market·agents a business gives access to its business·data the wider its customer·base becomes

-market·agents cannot participate in the open·market themselves, that is, they cannot sell or buy products
+market·agents cannot participate in the marketplaces they publish
 · the service they offer is that of an interface between customers and sellers using the business·data they are authorized to access as their data·source
 · this means that multiple market·agents give customers choice over their buying experience
-· instead of Amazon being the *Google* of business·transactions, the human·internet facilitates the creation of many businesses, who may specialize in selling products or in providing a compelling shopping experience, but not both
+· instead of Amazon being the *Google* of business·transactions, the human·internet facilitates the creation of many businesses, who may specialize in selling products or in providing a compelling shopping experience, but not on both activities

+to customers, marketplaces themselves become commodities
+· when a person searches for information about a product or service’s availability in the open·market, the search results include all the marketplaces—published by market·agents—that offer that product or service for sale
+· instead of one large marketplace controlled by one company, the person sees many marketplaces that are ultimately controlled by the product manufacturers or service providers because they *own and control* the information the market agents use to compose the marketplaces

 regulation and antitrust proceedings can address Amazon’s dominance over internet digital·commerce
 · but emulating its platform’s capabilities and features in the open, for any business·entity to use without the fear of competition from the all-knowing platform owner is a better, organic approach